 Algonquin Park in March 2018

 One of the great things about Alonquin Park is that you never know what to expect.
 Our recent trip to the park was from March 1st to 4th, 2018.
 The weather couldn’t have been more different from our trip the same time last year.
 The last couple years it was -30°C with up to 80 cm of snow on the ground.
 This year was spring like temperatures with bare ground in most areas.
 Rivers and creeks were already starting to open up.
-The Park and Mew Lake campground were full of activity as people were flocking to the park to take advantage to the amazing weather.
+The Park and Mew Lake campground were full of activity as people were flocking to the park to take advantage of the amazing weather.

 We could tell from our fall trip that this was going to be a record breaking year for the cone seed crops.
 The coniferous trees were loaded with cones.
 The bumper crop has attracted large numbers of cone seed eating wildlife.
 A couple of usually rare species that were very abundant were the Red and the White-Winged Crossbills.
 They could be seen throughout the park and along the highways.